Edfred1/Contextual-Music-Crafter/README.md

 <a id="advanced-usage-and-notes"></a>
 ## ⚙️ Advanced usage and notes

+- **API providers**: CMC supports two AI providers:
+  - **Google Gemini**: Set `provider: gemini` (or `provider: Gemini`).
+Requires `api_key` from [Google AI Studio](https://aistudio.google.com/app/apikey).
+Supports multiple keys for automatic rotation.
+Generally produces higher quality output.
+  - **DeepSeek**: Set `provider: deepseek`.
+Requires `deepseek_api_key` from [DeepSeek Platform](https://platform.deepseek.com/api_keys).
+See [API Configuration](#step-4-api-key--configuration) for important notes about cost, quality, and testing status.

-- **API keys & rotation**: The `api_key` field supports either a single string or a list of keys.
+- **API keys & rotation**: For Gemini, the `api_key` field supports either a single string or a list of keys.
 When a 429/quota error occurs, the system rotates to the next key automatically.
+DeepSeek uses a single key.

+- **DeepSeek-specific features** (see [API Configuration](#step-4-api-key--configuration) for setup and important notes):
+  - **Model**: Always uses `deepseek-chat` (not `deepseek-reasoner`, which has issues with meaningful output).
+  - **Adaptive Chunked Generation**: Automatically enabled to handle DeepSeek's 8k output token limit.
+The system first tries to generate the full track.
+If the output is truncated, it automatically continues from where it left off, adapting chunk sizes dynamically based on where truncation occurred.
+  - **Context Optimization**: DeepSeek has a 128k token input limit (~200k characters).
+The system automatically optimizes context to fit within this limit, prioritizing the most recent themes.

 - **YAML comments preservation**: `music_crafter.py` reads/writes `config.yaml` using ruamel.yaml in round-trip mode to preserve comments and quoting.
 You can safely annotate the config; comments will persist across saves.